The Ultimate Self-drive Golden Circle Road Trip Itinerary

 Golden Circle Self-drive Road Trip Itinerary Tips

-• Set off early.
+- Set off early.
 Tours typically leave around 08:00 and start arriving at the three main attractions by 10:00.
 If you want to avoid the bus-loads of crowds, arrive at the very beginning or end of the day.

-• If you travel in Summer you’ll have a lot more light, but there will be a lot more visitors to compete with too.
+- If you travel in Summer you’ll have a lot more light, but there will be a lot more visitors to compete with too.
 In Winter, sites tend to be busy in the daylight hours of 10:00-16:00.
-Whereas in Summer, sites tend to be busy from 09:00-19:00, but you can visit in the early morning or evening and it will still be light.
+Whereas, in Summer, sites tend to be busy from 09:00-19:00, but you can visit in the early morning or evening and it will still be light.

-• If you want to snorkel or dive Silfra Fissure, do the route anti-clockwise.
+- If you want to snorkel or dive Silfra Fissure, do the route anti-clockwise.
 This way you arrive at Thingvellir last and can go home to dry off and warm up after your activity.

 Where to eat along the Golden Circle

 There are so many tasty and unique Icelandic dishes to try on a visit to Iceland.
-A few delicacies you can’t miss include Skyr yogurt, Pylsur (lamb hotdog), Snúður (cinnamon filled bread roll) and Pönnukökur (Icelandic pancakes).
+A few delicacies you can’t miss include Skyr yoghurt, Pylsur (lamb hotdog), Snúður (cinnamon-filled bread roll) and Pönnukökur (Icelandic pancakes).
 Iceland’s cuisine revolves around lamb and dairy, due to having so much land for agriculture.
 Being an island, you’ll also find a lot of seafood.
-Be sure to try plokkfiskur (mashed fish stew), Harðfiskur (dried fish), Humar (Icelandic lobster/langoustine).
+Be sure to try plokkfiskur (mashed fish stew), Harðfiskur (dried fish), and Humar (Icelandic lobster/langoustine).
 And if you’re feeling adventurous, you could also try Brennivín, a distilled liquor, sometimes called Svarti dauði, meaning Black Death.
 It is possible to find more controversial meats in Iceland, such as puffin, shark, whale and reindeer, but it’s up to you to do your research into how ethical and sustainable these options are.

 Discover the best restaurants along the Golden Circle in The Thorough Guide to Iceland’s Golden Circle